Candidate privacy notice

 Why might you share my personal information with third parties?

-We will only share your data with third parties for the purposes of progressing your application, confirming your suitability for employment following a job offer and preparing for the commencement of your engagement with us.
-The third parties may include your recruitment agent or any vacancy advertising platform through which you apply to us, our recruitment system providers and any party necessary for pre-employment screening, as set out above.
+We will only share your data with third parties for the purpose of progressing your application, confirming your suitability for employment following a job offer and preparing for the commencement of your engagement with us.
+The third parties may include your recruitment agent or any vacancy advertising platform through which you apply to us, our recruitment system providers, and any party necessary for pre-employment screening, as set out above.

 All our third-party service providers are required to take appropriate security measures to protect your personal information in line with our policies.
 We do not allow our third-party service providers to use your personal data for their own purposes.
 We only permit them to process your personal data for specified purposes and in accordance with our instructions.